Buying an ERP system is a lot like buying a house.

 Our analysis did not include SaaS (Software as a Service) ERP systems which have a different costing model.
 With SaaS you pay a monthly or annual fee for each user on the system rather than buying a license.
 SaaS vendors provide hosting services whereby your data resides on their servers and is cared for by their IT resources and so you save money on equipment and technical resources.
 Our rule of thumb to compare the license model to the SaaS model is to multiple the annual SaaS fee by 3.

 One objective in implementing ERP systems is to avoid cost overruns, which unfortunately occur all too frequently.
 It’s a good idea to ask the vendors to define the scope based on detailed requirements and to specify a fixed price for implementation.
-It might be necessary to pay the vendor for this fixed price before purchasing the software licence.
-However, paying beforehand puts you in a much better position to negotiate costs for tasks that would normally be done as part of the implementation.
-You will also know that once your system is in place, you should be able to settle in with no thoughts of moving from it.
+It might be a good idea to pay the vendor for this fixed price before purchasing the software.
+The vendor will be able to confirm scope especially related to any grey areas where there is some confusion or multiple solutions with a wide range in costs.
+The vendor will also get an appreciation of how much assistance you need during the implementation to improve the accuracy of their assumptions of roles and responsibilities.